SiminChai8/TPO-passenger-demand-data/README.md

-This repository contains the processed passenger arrival data used in the computational experiments of the paper *Train Platoon Optimization for Coordinating Feeder and Collector Lines in Urban Rail Networks*.
+This repository contains the data of the instances used in the computational experiments of the paper *Train Platoon Optimization for Coordinating Feeder and Collector Lines in Urban Rail Networks*.

-The first dataset, `metro demand.csv`, reports the minute-level metro passenger arrivals between 07:00 and 09:00.

-The second dataset, `feeder demand.csv`, provides transfer passenger demand arriving from ten feeder trains at two transfer stations.
+It contains input parameters and passenger demand data.

+## 1. `instances/` JSON Input Paramters

+This folder contains **10 JSON instance files**:

+- File names: &nbsp; `instance_1.json  …  instance_10.json`

+Each JSON file stores the complete model input parameters, including sets, capacities, headways, and other operational parameters.

-## Metro Passenger Arrival Data
+## 2. `metro demand.csv` : Metro Passenger Arrival Data

-The file `metro demand.csv` contains the passenger arrival numbers at each metro station at a resolution of one minute.
+The file `metro demand.csv` contains the passenger arrival numbers at each metro station at a resolution of one minute between 07:00 and 09:00.

 Each row corresponds to a pair *(station, time)*.
 Element `q[s,t]` denotes the number of arriving passengers at station *s* during minute *t*.